-Preparation Training
+Preparation training

 We hold regular preparation courses for those who have applied to foster with us and are currently in assessment.
-These courses are also open to any of their adult family members who may be involved in supporting them in the fostering task.
+These courses are also open to anyone within their adult support network who may be involved in supporting them in the fostering task.